 I am on vacation, white-water rafting through the rapids on the Colorado River.
 During a particularly bumpy stretch, my ability to think and communicate clearly under pressure is instrumental to keeping everyone on my raft from getting hurt.
 At the bar that evening, a distinguished-looking gentleman strikes up a conversation with me.
 He is asking all kinds of pointed questions about my background, and it takes me a few minutes to figure out that he was on my raft that morning.
 When I bring it up, he laughs and says, “I noticed how well you were making decisions in a very stressful situation.
 You took just the right amount of risk, kept everyone calm, and did what needed to be done.
 My company is going through an M&A and I could use someone like you on my side.
 Would you be interested in coming on board?”

 Positive, encouraging, and uplifting?
 You bet!

 You might be shaking your head and wondering how story writing could possibly help you make any real progress.
 In my experience, the fictional world allows you to consider possibilities, leaps, and nonlinear solutions that your logical mind might shut down.
 By “priming” yourself with these stories, you become more open to noticing synchronicity, coincidences, and opportunities around you in real life — which makes you more likely to take advantage of them.

 Do the work

 Balance out your work with restoring activities.
-Figure out what gives you energy (nutrition and supplements, rest, exercise, spiritual practices, hobbies, connection with inspiring people) and create the space for them in every 24-hour block.
+Figure out what gives you energy (nutrition, supplements, rest, exercise, spiritual practices, hobbies, connection with inspiring people) and create the space for them in every 24-hour block.

 When looking for a career change, the path can be scary.
 You might be wondering why I have barely mentioned fear so far.
 To me, fear is simply a fact of life – no different from breathing.
 You cannot eliminate it, it is there to serve a purpose, and you can learn to work with it.
 It seems that this quote from Frank Herbert is the perfect closing.